panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 #### Hoisting and var

 Variables declared with `var` are hoisted to the top of the enclosing function scope.
-If the variable is accessed before declaration, it evaluates to `undefined`.
+If the variable is accessed before the declaration, it evaluates to `undefined`.

 Suppose `myVariable` is accessed before declaration with `var`.
 In this situation the declaration is **moved to the top** of `double()` function scope and the variable is assigned with `undefined`: